Love Between Equals — Using the Skills of Real Dialogue to Deepen Communication in Relationships

 CE Process Info

 Each professional is responsible for the individual requirements as stipulated by his/her licensing agency.
 Please contact your individual licensing board/regulatory agency to review continuing education requirements for licensure renewal.
+Please note: You must attend "live" (in real-time) to earn CE's.

 A continuing education certificate for the event will be obtained using the website, CE-Go.
 Before the event, you will receive an email containing a link to CE-Go.
 (This link will be sent to the email account you used to register for the event).